Table of Contents:

 Corten demo’s tongue-tracking in our original tongue-tracking mode, using an 8-way directional pad.

-The MouthPad^ supports head-tracking in any orientation — even while the user is horizontal.
-Simply tilt your head in the direction you want to point, and use your tongue for click gestures.
+The MouthPad^ also supports head-tracking for cursor control.
+Simply tilt your head in the direction you want to point and combine head cursor control with tongue-based clicks.

-“Ratcheting” in head-tracking mode
+”Ratcheting” in head-tracking mode (to extend range of motion or recalibrate):

 In both head-tracking and tongue-tracking modes, the tongue is used for gestural inputs such as clicks.
 Most gestures are the same in both modes, with just a few variations, noted below.